 Nearly all states require a D.D.S. or D.M.D. degree from a university-based dental education program accredited by the Commission on Dental Accreditation (CODA).

-All U.S. licensing jurisdictions require licensure candidates to pass Part I and Part II of the written National Board Dental Examination (NBDE).
-NBDE Part I and Part II are being discontinued and replaced by the Integrated National Board Dental Examination (INBDE).
+All U.S. licensing jurisdictions require licensure candidates to pass the Integrated National Board Dental Examination (INBDE).
 The INBDE was developed in response to changes in educational curricula and instructional methods and launched August 1, 2020.

 Candidates for dental licensure in most U.S. licensing jurisdictions are subject to a clinical examination requirement.
 Most state boards of dentistry rely on regional testing agencies to administer a clinical examination.